 Once your program has been uploaded, we can start using the debugger.

 Let's begin by creating something called a breakpoint.
 Breakpoints are used to stop the program execution at a specific line (or when a specific condition is verified).
 We can use multiple of these in a program (the number is variable depending on the processor).

 Let's continue, by clicking on the Play/pause button (Continue).
-The program will now run to the first breakpoint, line 33.
-If we click it again, it will jump to line 36 (the lines 34 and 35 will still be executed but we won't see that).
-Clicking the Play/pause button again will continue running the program which will pause at its next breakpoint, line 33.
+The program will now run to the next breakpoint (e.g., line 35).
+If we click it again, it will jump to line 33 (the other lines in the program sequence will still be executed but we won't see that).
+Clicking the Play/pause button again will continue running the program which will pause at its next breakpoint, line 35.
 We're in the main loop, after all.

 The step over feature basically goes through the operations of a program, step by step.
 Let's say we have 20 operations in our program, each doing something unique.
 The step over can in a way step through these, one by one, and analyse what's going on at each step.